Impact of non-reciprocal interactions on colloidal self-assembly with tunable anisotropy: Results

 \subsubsection{The reciprocal reference system}

 First, we focus on the reciprocal case.
 It has been shown in Ref. \cite{kogler2015generic} that, at the temperature and density considered, $\delta_r$ is the key parameter that can tune the aggregation.
 In Figs.~\ref{Fig:3}(a)-(c) we show snapshots of simulations started from a random, uniform distribution of particles, after a simulation time of $t=100\tau_B$ for the three values of $\delta_r$ (already considered in Ref \cite{kogler2015generic}).
 We observe multiple aggregates in all three cases.
 However, the nature of these aggregates depend on $\delta_r$.
-For weakly anisotropic interactions [corresponding to low $\delta_r$ in the range of 0.1-0.21 $\sigma$, see the example $\delta_r=0.1\sigma$ shown in Fig.~\ref{Fig:3}(a)], hexagonal structures are preferred due to their packing efficiency.
-In contrast, when the interactions become strongly anisotropic [corresponding to high $\delta_r$ in the range of 0.21-0.3 $\sigma$, see the example $\delta_r=0.3\sigma$ shown in Fig.~\ref{Fig:3}(c)], quadratic and chain-like structures, aligning along the direction of the induced dipoles, are preferred.
-At intermediate values [see the case $\delta_r=0.21\sigma$ shown in Fig.~\ref{Fig:3}(b)], neither the hexagonal structure, nor the quadratic structure is strongly preferred, rather there is a competition.
+For weakly anisotropic interactions [corresponding to low $\delta_r$ in the range of 0.05-0.21 $\sigma$, see the example $\delta_r=0.1\sigma$ shown in Fig.~\ref{Fig:3}(a)], hexagonal structures are preferred due to their packing efficiency.
+In contrast, when the interactions become strongly anisotropic [corresponding to high $\delta_r$ in the range of 0.21-0.35 $\sigma$, see the example $\delta_r=0.3\sigma$ shown in Fig.~\ref{Fig:3}(c)], quadratic and chain-like structures, aligning along the direction of the induced dipoles, are preferred.
+At the threshold value [see the case $\delta_r=0.21\sigma$ shown in Fig.~\ref{Fig:3}(b), as well as Appendix \ref{appendix: delr_threshold} for further details], neither the hexagonal structure, nor the quadratic structure is strongly preferred, rather there is a competition.
 This leads to a system where hexagonal and quadratically ordered aggregates exist simultaneously.
+The three values of $\delta_r$ serve as examples of systems at high and low anisotropies as well as at the transitioning case.